viamrobotics/docs/docs/getting-started/high-level-overview.md

 Remotes are typically implemented with SDKs.

 Examples:
-- a robot arm manufacturer has a network attached arm that implementats the Viam API, you can add it direction to a part as a remote.
+- a robot arm manufacturer has a network attached arm that implementats the Viam API, you can add it directly to a part as a remote.
 - a POE camera implementats the camera grpc interface, so can be added directly as a remote.

 ### Process